 The Honda Civic’s cabin looks and feels reasonably upmarket for a car this size but the back seats aren’t quite as roomy as in alternative models

-Entry-level S and basic SE models come with a rather dated stereo display but SR models and above feature a much nicer seven-inch touchscreen infotainment system with satellite navigation, Android Auto and Apple CarPlay smartphone mirroring as standard.
+Entry-level S and basic SE cars come with a rather dated stereo display but SR cars and above feature a much nicer seven-inch touchscreen infotainment system with satellite navigation, Android Auto and Apple CarPlay smartphone mirroring as standard.

 These mid-range SR models also get a leather-trimmed steering wheel and adjustable lumbar support to help reduce back ache on long journeys, but you’ll have to step up to a high-spec EX version if you want leather seats and a panoramic glass roof.